spences10/sveltekit-embed/README.md

 # install local package
 npm i -D ./package
 ```

+You can use the components locally via the `src/routes/index.svelte`
+file.

 If you're adding a new component to `src/lib/components` then add the
 export to `src/lib/index.ts`.